recogito/tei-standoffconverter-js/README.md

 ## Features

-- Convert TEI/XML to plaintext, while retaining a mapping between text character offsets and TEI/XML markup position.
+- Convert TEI/XML to plaintext, while retaining a mapping between text character offsets and original TEI/XML markup structure.
 - Compute XPointer expressions from plaintext character offsets.
 - Modify TEI content easily by inserting new tags at plaintext character offsets.
 (E.g. insert new `<placeName>` or `<persName>` tags based on Named Entity parsing results!)
-- Serialize plaintext and (modified) standoff data back to TEI/XML.
+- Serialize modified data back to TEI/XML.

 ## Usage in the Browser